-(1) IN GENERAL.-Section 9 (15 U.S.C.
-2058) is amended- (A) by striking "shall be commenced" in subsection (a) and inserting "may be commenced"; (B) by striking "in the notice" in subsection (b) and inserting "in a notice";

-(C) by striking "unless, not less than 60 days after publication of the notice required in subsection (a), the" in subsection (c) and inserting "unless the";
+- (1) IN GENERAL.-Section 9 (15 U.S.C.
+2058) is amended- - (A) by striking "shall be commenced" in subsection - (a) and inserting "may be commenced"; (B) by striking "in the notice" in subsection (b) and inserting "in a notice"; - (C) by striking "unless, not less than 60 days after publication of the notice required in subsection (a), the" in subsection (c) and inserting "unless the"; - (D) by striking "an advance notice of proposed rulemaking under subsection (a) relating to the product involved," in the third sentence of subsection (c) and - inserting "the notice,"; and

-(D) by striking "an advance notice of proposed rulemaking under subsection (a) relating to the product involved," in the third sentence of subsection (c) and inserting "the notice,"; and graph (4) of subsection (c) and inserting "Register.
+(E) by striking "Register." in the matter following paragraph (4) of subsection (c) and inserting "Register.
 Nothing in this subsection shall preclude any person from submitting an existing standard or portion of a standard as a proposed consumer product safety standard.".